litestar-org/litestar/docs/usage/6-dependency-injection/5-the-dependency-function.md

 Now Starlite knows that the function parameter is not a `query` parameter and that it should not appear in the OpenAPI documentation.

+`Dependency` accepts the following kwargs:

-`Dependency` accepts a single kwarg - `default`, which is the default value for the parameter, if any.
+- `default`: default value for the parameter, if any
+- `skip_validation`: if `True` value returned from `Provide` function is not validated by the signature model.
+Default `False`.